metagenomics/2015-biogas-cebitec/README.md

 (This image is tested with Docker version 1.6)

 4. Start the container with
-`sudo docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec`, where `/path/to/workspace/directory` is the path to a directory in your local storage volume or in a volume you mounted to your instance (see step 1).
+`sudo docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec`, where `/path/to/workspace/directory` is the path to a directory in your local storage volume or in a volume you mounted to your instance (see step 1). *Set the number of threads to the number of available cores to fully utilize your instance.*

 --